 - What has been your most challenging collection situation to date, and why?
 What did you learn from it?

 - What are your strengths?
 In which areas do you hope to grow in the next year?

 - What does efficient scheduling mean to you?

 - What strategies do you use to ensure patients show up for their appointments?

-- How would you handle a situation in which a patient was angry?
-What about a therapist?
+- How would you handle a situation with an angry patient?
+What about an angry therapist?